WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Important: Even if courts are closed, you can still file for a protection order and other emergency relief.
 See our FAQ on Courts and COVID-19.

 Legal Information: Missouri

 Updated: November 14, 2019

 I have a temporary (ex parte) order against the abuser.
 Can s/he have a gun?

-Federal law may also prohibit the abuser from having a firearm while a temporary order is in effect but it's not likely.
-If the judge gave you an ex parte temporary protective order (which means that no advance notice was given to the abuser), which is commonly done, it could still be legal for him/her to have a gun under federal law.
-However, if the judge scheduled a court hearing and gave notice of the hearing to the abuser before giving you the temporary protective order, it is possible that it is illegal for him/her to have a gun under federal law.
-The protective order must also meet certain other requirements, though.
+Maybe.
+If the judge gave you an ex parte temporary order of protection (which means that no advance notice was given to the abuser), which is commonly done, it could still be LEGAL for him/her to have a gun under federal law.
+However, if the judge scheduled a court hearing and gave notice of the hearing to the abuser before giving you the temporary order of protection, it is possible that it is ILLEGAL for him/her to have a gun under federal law.
+The order of protection must also meet certain other requirements, though.
 Read I have a final order of protection against the abuser.
-Can his/her gun be taken away? (in our Federal Gun Laws section) to find out more.
+Can his/her gun be taken away? to find out more.

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.